sage-code/eve/manual/databases.md

 ## SQL Generator
 The adapters will allow direct communication between EVE application and target database.
 EVE can generate specific SQL code from source database and convert data structure to the target database.
 This code is dynamically created and can be spool-out using SQL introspection.

-TODO: Define built-ins for SQL generator
+TODO: Define built-in SQL generator

 ## Data Communication
 An EVE application can communicate with external world using JSON.
 Once a database model is designed we can create an interface for a model to read/write data using JSON data blocks that can transfer one or more records over TCP-IP protocol.
 This communication is transparent to EVE users.
 It is used by database adapters.